Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: METHOD

 where $F_{\mathcal{M}(y)}^{-1}$ is the inverse of the cumulative distribution function of $\mathcal{M}(y)$, $r$ is the ordered set of quantiles of the modulation spectrums.
 The $\mathcal{L}_{\mathrm{mod,p}}$ term evaluates the presence of modulation by comparing the total energies in the modulation spectrums; while $\mathcal{L}_{\mathrm{mod,w}}$ aims to evaluate the horizontal shift between the modulation spectrums, and is an approximation to the one-dimensional 1-Wasserstein distance.
 This function is derived from Optimal Transport in \cite{torresUnsupervisedHarmonicParameter2024}, and we use the implementation shared by the authors.
 In order to combine both criteria into a single metric, we first generated a number of outputs through several models at multiple epochs.
 We then observed their spectrograms and modulation spectrums, and ordered each example according to our preferences.
 We finally combined the terms by adjusting a coefficient, so that the ordering of the metric values would preserve our own ordering by preference.
 This resulted in the following modulation metric:

-Though this metric is differentiable, we cannot use it as a training objective because of its reliance on the specific train-chirp signal, and that it requires signal windows larger than several LFO periods.
+We acknowledge that the empirical nature of this weighting is a limitation of our study, compromising cross-study reproducibility, and that determining a relationship between this metric and perception would be interesting.
+Here we use this metric mainly to monitor the appearance of modulation in our models' outputs, to be explained in Section \ref{training_and}.
+Though this metric is differentiable, we cannot use it as a training objective because of its reliance on the specific chirp-train signal, and that it requires signal windows larger than several LFO periods.
 This metric could however be adapted for training in grey-box approaches.